A Year Without Instagram

 There’s one thing I miss: hearing from my friends when I post a photo.
 I miss the sense of connection with them, as most of them live outside my state, in some cases across the country or a continent away.
 I only know one other person in meatspace who has used Micro.blog.
 I’ve mentioned it to a few of them as an Instagram replacement when they’ve grumbled about that platform or its corporate owner, but I’m afraid my days of playing tech evangelist are over.
 I don’t have an appetite for that anymore, and to be honest, I think there are some remaining hurdles to switching to Micro.blog that some of my friends would balk at navigating.
 Big, privacy-breaching social media platforms have conditioned us to notice friction when we create accounts, because that means we are conditioned to the chutes they’re sending us down for shearing.
 I’m even more done with that than I am playing tech evangelist.

 Tonight, after my daughter goes to bed, I plan to upload my Instagram archive to my microblog via Manson’s importer.
-I have had my archive ready for import for quite a while, but wanted to save it for today’s anniversary.
+I’ve had my archive ready for import for quite a while, but wanted to save it for today’s anniversary.
 I may not import every one of them, but I’m willing to bet that the majority of the 1500+ photos find their way to my blog.

 Thanks to Manton and Jonathan for making the tools that I use to publish photos in a way that respects my ownership of them and my personhood.